 It’s not because you’re a foreign guest, but Iranians, specifically the oldies see their guests as if they’ve come from a land that’s been hit by famine for years and now’s the time to stock up!
 They’ll feed you and insist that you try out everything.
 They’ll grab your plate and pour in the rice until you’ve declared ENOUGH for the third time!
-If you’re on a diet or thinking of losing weight, you might as well do everyone a favour and forget it in Iran.
+If you’re on a diet or thinking of losing weight, you might as well do everyone a favour and forget it on a trip to Iran.
 Not happening!
 No, No!

 Despite the force-feeding, you’re in for a treat.
 If Iranian food had been advertised better, it would have easily been the new Chinese.
 All foods in Iran are categorized as either ‘hot’ or ‘cold’ and every dish is balanced according to that philosophy.
 Sometimes a particular side dish like pickles or yogurts helps to balance the meal.
 Your body is also categorized as either one.
 So for example if your body is ‘hot’ it’s best to eat cooling foods to keep yourself healthy.
 It’s a bit confusing at first but leave it to the Persians and they’ll bring you the perfect meal.

-#6 Expect to be safe.
+#6 Expect to be safe

 In a region where blowing up bombs make the headlines way too often, Iran has been able to keep it safe.
 Very safe indeed.
 Crimes against tourist are extremely low in Iran.
 But this doesn’t mean you should throw cautions to the wind.
 Take care of your belongings, don’t over trust people and you’ll be just fine.
 And I mean solo-female-travel kind of fine!

-#7 Expect exquisite architecture and sublime gardens.
+#7 Expect exquisite architecture and sublime gardens

 Where shall I start?
 From the majestic structures of Persepolis that date back to over 2500 years ago or the dazzling tiles and stucco adorning mosques, palaces and wealthy homes.
 It’s all here.
 And they’ve come up with a genius idea for every type of geology and weather conditions.
 Oh, and don’t even get me started on the gardens.
 That famous Persian garden that you’ve seen in Alhambra in Spain or Taj Mahal.
 You’ll see a lot of that here.

-#8 Expect variety in every form and shape.
+#8 Expect variety in every form and shape

-#9 Expect breathtaking natural landscapes.
+#9 Expect breathtaking natural landscapes

 While Iran’s reputation is mostly for it’s long lived history and cultural tourism, the country’s natural beauty is excessively underestimated.
 Most people think of Iran as a desert, while almost 50% of the country is covered with mountains!!
 Iran’s geological variety leads to luscious green forests in the north, golden sand beaches in the Gulf, canyons, yardangs, mangrove forests and a huge diversity in wildlife.

-#10 Expect to meet the most photo friendly nation.
+#10 Expect to meet the most photo friendly nation